filecoin-project/FIPs/resources/fip-0100/fip0100Appendix.md

 ### Simulations

 #### Methodology
-To understand the effect of BR-based vs CS-based fees, we consider the following 4 metrics:
+To understand the effect of BR-based vs CS-based fees, we consider the following 7 metrics:
-- Onboarding Fee / Sector;
+- Onboarding Fee / Sector (assuming 32 GiB of QAP);
 - Onboarding fee per sector / Pledge per sector;
 - Onboarding fee per sector / 1 day of BlockReward per sector;
 - Cumulative onboarding fees that would be collected;